< All blogs

 Multifactor Authentication – Why It’s the Silver Bullet of Cybersecurity (For Now…)

-During Cybersecurity Month, if there’s one thing you can do within your organisation to improve your defences it’s got to be MFA.
+If there’s one thing you can do within your organisation to improve your defences it’s got to be MFA.
 We’ll tell you why.

 In August 2024 the UK Information Commissioner’s Office issued a fine of over £6 million to a software company that provides services to the NHS.
 The company had suffered a ransomware incident and the attackers had got in via a user account that wasn’t subject to multifactor authentication (MFA).
 The fine was notable because it was one of the first to be issued against a processor of personal data rather than a controller, and it shows that even if the data you lose is not your own, you can still be held responsible.